 Former U.S. Secretary of the Navy

 Will Ball served as Chairman of The Asia Foundation’s Board of Trustees from 2002-2008.
-He was Managing Director of The Loeffler Group in the Washington office until 2008.
 He has held a number of senior positions in both the public and private sectors in a career that has spanned over thirty years in the nation’s capital.
 His experience in the Reagan Administration included serving as Secretary of the Navy in 1988-1989, an appointment preceded by senior positions on the White House staff and at the Department of State.

 Ball began his government service in Washington, DC in 1975 on the U.S. Senate staff following completion of a six-year tour of active duty with the United States Navy.
 For ten years, he served in several committee and staff positions, which led to his appointment as Chief of Staff to Senators John Tower (R-TX) and Herman Talmadge (D-GA).